Fursuits / Mascots:

 To wash your bodysuit, first ensure that all of the pieces are removed from it.
-This includes velcro digitigrade padding, feet, hands, head, and wings or tail if applicable.
+This includes body stuffing (velcro digitigrade padding for older suits), feet, hands, head, and wings or tail if applicable.
 If the tail is sewn on, it is recommended that the commissioner remove the stuffing inside of it, but it is ultimately optional.
-Tail cores, however, must always be removed before washing if you have one.

 After your pieces have been washed, remove excess water with a towel and hang up to dry.
-Brush them out gently and place them in front of a fan if needed; make sure to check on them periodically and continue to gently brush them out to make sure the fur doesn't dry in crinkles or a weird direction.
+Brush them out gently and place them in front of a fan if needed; make sure to check on them periodically and continue to gently brush them out to make sure the fabric pile lays correctly.